mehulhere/snowv-python/README.md

-First Ever Implementation of SnowV in python on Github.

 # SNOW-V Cipher

 An AES-based stream cipher designed for high-speed encryption in virtualized environments, suitable for 5G mobile communication systems.
 SNOW-V is a revision of the SNOW 3G architecture, optimized to leverage modern CPU features like AES-NI and SIMD instructions for enhanced performance.